 Maybe you're looking to schedule a meeting with someone you met to continue building your relationship with them.
 Whether they're located in your city or elsewhere, you can still request that follow-up meeting in your message.

 I know you must be very busy, but I thought I’d try my luck.
-Would you be able to grab a coffee for 20 minutes this Wednesday or Thursday at time?
+Would you be able to grab a coffee for 20 minutes this [Day of Week] at [Time]?

 If you’re around, I’m flexible to work with your schedule while I'm in town.

 Use Case 3: Follow Up to the Follow-Up Meeting Request